|

 But, if you sit at home and quietly smoke a

-joint, you are a criminal who deserves to be persecuted and prosecuted because,
+joint - perhaps in order to relieve yourself from some pain - you are a criminal who deserves to be persecuted and prosecuted because,

 apparently, over the long term, cannabis might damage your health.